Leane and Michael's Sugarbush

 Who cooks and serves the food?

 Several church groups get together to clean and prepare the kitchen, prepare and serve the food each year.
-The profits go to the groups for Christian ministries.
+The profits go to the groups for youth ministries.
 Profits have been used for youth group mission trips overseas, faith-building retreats for adults locally, women’s ministries and more.

 Does the dining room take credit cards?